Search Ads

 What Are the Benefits of a Good Quality Score?

-Simple, a good quality score lets you pay less for a click.
+The most important benefit of a good quality score is that you pay less for a click.

 Google Ads Quality Score CPC influence